stripe-contrib/stripe-cli/README.md

 ![example config file](./example.png)

+If this file exists, the specified default key is picked up and used automatically.

+The current directory is now also checked for the existance of a `.stripecli` file.
+In which case, that file is used instead.

 You may also overide the default environment setting in your config file by passing in the `-e` or `--env` option

     $ stripe customers find cust_123 --env=live

+If you manage separate Stripe accounts for several projects, I suggest creating a simple `.stripecli` file at the root of each project declaring the test api key for the appropriate Stripe account.

+For example `./.stripecli`:

+    key = sk_test_abcdef123456

+or, if you'd rather:

+    default = test
+    [test]
+      key = sk_test_abcdef123456
+    [live]
+      key = sk_live_ghijkl789101

+If you choose to go this route, make sure to add `.stripecli` to your `.gitignore` files.

 ## Usage